dowlinglab/robust-process-scaleup/README.md

 The `batch_experiment.py` file holds the `Experiment` class and the mathematical model of the isolated BR.

+Running these files require the Pyomo and IDAES-PSE packages.
+The following section provides guidance on how to install Pyomo and IDAES-PSE.

 ## Making an IDAES-PSE environment

 We recommend using a Conda environment.